yandex-cloud/docs/en/legal/aup.md

 1.1.4.
 Customer places, posts, distributes, transfers, promotes Content or other computer technology that may damage, interfere with, surreptitiously intercept, or expropriate any system, program, or data, including viruses, Trojan horses, worms, time bombs, or cancelbots.

 1.2.
-CloudIL is not obliged to monitor Customer's Content.
-However, CloudIL will examine Customer's Content after receiving Notice regarding Illegal Content published by Customer, or if ordered to do so by a court or other authority.
-Each Notice is subject to consideration by CloudIL in accordance with applicable laws and regulations.
-CloudIL may take down Content until the legal matter notified is resolved at CloudIL' sole discretion.
+Nebius is not obliged to monitor Customer's Content.
+However, Nebius will examine Customer's Content after receiving Notice regarding Illegal Content published by Customer, or if ordered to do so by a court or other authority.
+Each Notice is subject to consideration by Nebius in accordance with applicable laws and regulations.
+Nebius may take down Content until the legal matter notified is resolved at Nebius' sole discretion.

 ## 2. Prohibition to falsify data

 2.1.
-CloudIL may, at its' sole discretion, suspend Customer's right to access to Services and/or delete the relevant Customer's Content immediately without prior notice to Customer if:
+Nebius may, at its' sole discretion, suspend Customer's right to access to Services and/or delete the relevant Customer's Content immediately without prior notice to Customer if:

 2.1.1.
-Customer performs actions to impersonate another person or representative of a legal entity or a community, including CloudIL employees, forum moderators, and a website owner, without sufficient rights to do so;
+Customer performs actions to impersonate another person or representative of a legal entity or a community, including Nebius employees, forum moderators, and a website owner, without sufficient rights to do so;

 2.1.2.
 Customer uses any forms and methods of unlawful representation of other persons;